adi225/WebSearchEngine/README.md

 Assuming that the current directory contains the "src" , "data", "lib", and "conf" folders.
 Compilation of source codes can be done with the following command:

-tt1161@linserv1[hw2]$ javac -cp .:./lib/*:./src edu/nyu/cs/cs2580/*.java
+$ javac -cp .:./lib/*:./src src/edu/nyu/cs/cs2580/*.java

 To run the SearchEngine in the "index" mode:

-tt1161@linserv1[hw2]$ java -cp .:./lib/*:./src edu.nyu.cs.cs2580.SearchEngine --mode=index --options=./conf/engine.conf
+$ java -cp .:./lib/*:./src edu.nyu.cs.cs2580.SearchEngine --mode=index --options=./conf/engine.conf

 To run the SearchEngine in the "serve" mode:

-tt1161@linserv1[hw2]$ java -cp .:./lib/*:./src edu.nyu.cs.cs2580.SearchEngine --mode=serve --port=25814 --options=./conf/engine.conf
+$ java -cp .:./lib/*:./src edu.nyu.cs.cs2580.SearchEngine --mode=serve --port=25814 --options=./conf/engine.conf

 Please make sure that the all JAR files in the "lib" folder are included in the compilation, like above.

 We construct the index using the merging approach, as opposed to in-memory construction as provided by the original source code.
+We construct partial indexes in memory, until we reach a certain memory use threshold.
+We then dump the in-memory index to file, and clear the memory.
+Once all partial indexes are constructed, we merge the files using a variant of the "merge-sort" merge() function.
+This is done efficiently using Input/Output streams rather than byte-at-a-time.

-Only metadata of the index is loaded into memory during "serve" mode.
-The metadata is the integer representation of all terms in the corpus with the offsets, which are used to jump into the posting list of the term in the index file.
-This is the first portion in the index file.
-In the later portion is the posting lists corresponding to each term.
-The client codes can read the posting list from the file by supplying the integer representation.
-This way, only the metadata is stored in memory, not the posting lists.
+Only metadata of the index is loaded into memory during "serve" mode (with the exception of a small cache of posting lists).
+The metadata consists of a mapping from the integer representation of each term in the corpus to offset in the index file where its posting list is located.
+It is used to jump to the posting list of the term in the index file.
+A few other metadata stores are loaded at the beginning of the index file, such as a mapping of string terms to their integer representations, etc. In the later portion is the posting lists corresponding to each term.
+The client code can read the posting list from the file by supplying the integer representation.
+This way, only the metadata is stored in memory, not the posting lists (except for a small cache for performace reasons).

+We also maintain a round-robin style cache of posting lists, such that whenever a posting list is requested, after it is loaded from the file, it is stored in memory during serve mode.
+This way, the next time the same posting list is requested, it is fetched from the in-memory cache rather than from file again.
+When the cache grows past a certain threshold, some of its list are released at random, allowing new lists to be added to the cache without overwhelming the memory usage.

 ##INDEX LOADING